 Units

-If you are a Stanford undergraduate, you are required to take CS109 for 5 units of credit (this is by department and university policy, no exceptions).
+If you are an undergraduate, you are required to take CS109 for 5 units of credit (this is by department and university policy, no exceptions).
 If you are a graduate student, you may enroll in CS109 for 3 or 4 units if it is necessary for you to reduce your units for administrative reasons.
 Taking the course for reduced units does not imply any change in the course requirements.

 Sections